froutigeraero/odin-recipes/README.md

 This project aims to demonstrate the skills learned in the Odin Project's HTML Foundations module.

 With the completion of this project, I have demonstrated ...

+Picture of daal in daal.html is credited to user Timolina on freepik.